getsentry/snuba/docs/source/architecture/consumer.rst

 Each storage in Snuba defines a conversion function mapping the layout of a Kafka message to a list of ClickHouse rows.

-Message processors are defined in :py:module:`snuba.dataset.processors`, and need to subclass from :py:class:`snuba.dataset.processors.DatasetMessageProcessor`.
+Message processors are defined in :py:mod:`snuba.dataset.processors`, and need to subclass from :py:class:`snuba.dataset.processors.DatasetMessageProcessor`.
 Just by subclassing, their name becomes available for reference in